 The LLC receives the monthly funding from the State Agency, distributes the funding to the four social service organizations and other providers of room and board for the foster children, and pays for the administrative costs of the program.
 These administrative costs paid by the LLC include rent for office space for which Our Little Haven has entered into a lease agreement with monthly payments of \$850 through May 2019.
-Rent expense was \$10,200 and \$9,700, respectively, in 2017 and 2016, which is included in case management expenses.
-The future minimum rental commitments required under this operating lease are as follows:
+Rent expense was \$10,200 in 2018 and 2017, which is included in case management expenses.
+The future minimum rental commitments required under this operating lease are \$9,350 through May 2019.